cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 The operator can be installed through a Kubernetes manifest via `kubectl apply`, to be used in a traditional Kubernetes installation in public and private cloud environments.
-Additionally, it can be deployed through the Operator Lifecycle Manager (OLM) from OperatorHub.io and the OpenShift Container Platform by Red Hat.
-A Helm Chart for the operator is also available.
+Additionally, a Helm Chart for the operator is also available.

 ### Convention over configuration